xv/arma3-heli-extraction/README.md

 Multiplayer Support
 -------------------
-The script has never been tested in an online environment and will most likely not work on as-is basis since it uses a lot of local commands.
-Will I ever bother with trying to make it work online?
-No. If you run a server, go ahead and tinker with it all you want.
+The script has never been tested in an online environment and will most likely not work on as-is basis since it was not designed with multiplayer in mind.
+I also do not play Arma online, so I will not be working on this personally.
+If you run a server and/or know what you're doing, go ahead and tinker with the script all you want.
+Feel free to contribute your code to this project.

 CUP & RHS Support
 -----------------